How can flood data be more useful?

 Who are the team and what do they bring?

-• Sara de Wit (University of Oxford) works at the intersection of development theories, environmental anthropology and postcolonial studies, so will aid in the design of questions.
+- Sara de Wit (Science, Innovation and Society, University of Oxford) works at the intersection of development theories, environmental anthropology and postcolonial studies.